Linda Piffer, DVM, Fear Free Certified

 Dr. Miller attended Cook College, Rutgers University, where she received her BS degree in Animal Science in 2000.
 Following her undergraduate studies, Dr. Miller was admitted to Tufts University School of Veterinary Medicine.
 She has been an associate veterinarian at Somerset Veterinary Group since 2006.
 Dr. Miller has a cat, Rudy, and a rabbit, Julius.

-Dr. Lentis was born and raised in New Jersey until she attended Albright College in Redding, PA, where she obtained her Bachelor of Science in biology.
+Dr. Lentis was born and raised in New Jersey until she attended Albright College in Reading, PA, where she obtained her Bachelor of Science in biology.
 She went on to continue her studies in veterinary medicine at Tuskegee University before returning home.
 She has practiced in New Jersey ever since her graduation and has volunteered in different shelters.

 In her spare time, Dr. Lentis enjoys traveling, baking, volunteering, and spending time with her family.
 She has three cats, FiFi, Panther, and Spartacus, and one dog, Bisette who she adores.